The scenario of Autism patients

 Which Gluten-free products would be helpful?

-Gluten Free products like Gluten Free Sorghum (Jowar) Flakes and Pearl Millet (Bajra) Flakes could be one of the wholesome and scrumptious substitutes for Autism patients.
-These Gluten Free products, low sugar, and high fibre products are advantageous due to no Gluten, low sugar and high fibre content.
+Millet products like Sorghum (Jowar) Flakes and Pearl Millet (Bajra) Flakes could be one of the wholesome and scrumptious substitutes for Autism patients.
+These Millet products, low sugar, and high fibre products are advantageous due to no Gluten, low sugar and high fibre content.
 These Gluten-free products are grown using traditional farming methodology and minimal processing.
 Ancient grains are known to be most suitable for long term health benefits.
 Autism patients and pregnant women could reap the benefits of a balanced, nutritious yet sumptuous meal by switching to a Gluten free diet.

 Diet for autistic children and women could include gluten free casein free diet.
-Various food for autistic children could be prepared very easily and in less time from Gluten Free products like Gluten Free Sorghum (Jowar) Flakes and Pearl Millet (Bajra) Flakes.
+Various food for autistic children could be prepared very easily and in less time from Millet products like Sorghum (Jowar) Flakes and Pearl Millet (Bajra) Flakes.
 A well – balanced diet for an autistic child is important for normal growth and development of the patient.
 Snacks made these gluten-free products forms a nutrition rich diet for autistic children.

 Switching to a gluten-free diet will bring back a healthy life!